Salt The Earth Behind You

 Detachment is not apathy—it is clarity.
 It is the realization that your energy is finite, and that to thrive, you must become selective about how you use it.
 It means setting firm boundaries and rejecting the notion that your worth is tied to your ability to nurture or accommodate others.
 It is an act of rebellion in a world that seeks to exploit women’s emotional labor.

-Learning not to care was transformative for me.
-It freed me from toxic relationships, helped me let go of trivial anxieties, and gave me the space to focus on what truly mattered.
+Learning not to care was transformative.
 For my friend, detachment allowed him to carry the weight of his past without being consumed by it.
 For other women, it can be a means of liberation—freedom from the invisible chains of expectation and the constant theft of their time and energy.

 We are taught to see detachment as cold or unfeminine, but in reality, it is an act of strength.
-To care is to give a part of yourself, and not everyone or everything is worthy of that gift.
-Women must learn to wield their indifference as a tool of self-protection, shielding themselves from harm while carving a path to their own empowerment.
+To care is to give a shit, and not everyone or everything is worthy of that gift.
+Women must learn to wield their indifference as a tool of self-protection.